-The head of the Foreign Intelligence wing of Her Majesty's Secret Service (HMSS) is a rotating duty that has been undertaken by numerous individuals in the decades since the Second World War; those responsible for the job go by the code name of M. Three of the most famous leaders of HMSS have become synonymous with the derring-do of HMSS' most famous agent, James Bond.
+The head of the Foreign Intelligence wing of Her Majesty's Secret Service (HMSS) is a rotating duty that has been undertaken by numerous individuals in the decades since the Second World War; those responsible for the job go by the code name of M. Three of the most famous leaders of HMSS have become synonymous with the derring-do of HMSS' most famous and valuable agent, Commander James Bond

 In the Moonraker Affair, Bond and M are bridge partners against Sir Hugo Drax and his cohort, long before Drax's evil plot is revealed.

-Only once did Meservy pull rank enough on Commander Bond to veto proposed action against an enemy, in the Her Majesty's Secret Service Affair when the Commander's fiance, Tracy Draco (Contessa Teresa di Vicenzo), was captured by SPECTRE agents; Bond disobeyed orders and secretly arranged with Tracy's father, a Sicilian mafia don who had worked with SPECTRE's leader Ernst Stavro Blofeld in the past, for a raid on SPECTRE's hidden hideout in the Swiss Alps, rescuing his bride, destroying a nerve gas base set up by SPECTRE, and gathering evidence of planted agents throughout the world bearing nerve gas capsules.
-Meservy attended the subsequent wedding of Bond and Tracy - a day that Blofeld made sure Bond would never forget, or forgive.
+Only once did Sir Miles pull rank enough on Commander Bond to veto proposed action against an enemy, in the Her Majesty's Secret Service Affair when the Commander's fiance, Tracy Draco (Contessa Teresa di Vicenzo), was captured by SPECTRE agents; Bond disobeyed orders and secretly arranged with Tracy's father, a Sicilian mafia don who had worked with SPECTRE's leader Ernst Stavro Blofeld in the past, for a raid on SPECTRE's hidden hideout in the Swiss Alps, rescuing his bride, destroying a bio-weapons base set up by SPECTRE, and gathering evidence of planted agents throughout the world bearing a deadly and highly catholic viral agent designed to destroy crops and livestock alike.
+Sir Miles attended the subsequent wedding of Bond and Tracy - a day that Blofeld made sure Bond would never forget, or forgive.

-Meservy fell ill some weeks after the Moonraker Affair; in early 1981 he was placed on leave, but he succumbed to stomach cancer following the For Your Eyes Only Affair.
-His replacement, Admiral Robert Hargraves, had commanded the nuclear submarine squadron of the Royal Navy and was familiar with Commander Bond from his periodic duties with the Fleet.
-Hargraves was tougher with Bond than Meservy, arresting him in Florida during the License To Kill Affair but seeing him escape to wage a successful war against criminal kingpin Franz Sanchez.
+Sir Miles' replacement, Admiral Sir Robert Hargraves (Robert Brown), had commanded the nuclear submarine squadron of the Royal Navy and was familiar with Commander Bond from his periodic duties with the Fleet.
+Sir Robert was tougher with Bond than Meservy, arresting him in Florida during the License To Kill Affair but seeing him escape to wage a successful war against criminal kingpin Franz Sanchez.

 The present M continued in her capacity as head of one of the world's strongest intelligence and counterterrorist forces through the Quantum of Solace Affair, where she thought Bond had quit HMSS but then heard him say, "I never left."

-Gareth Mallory (Ralph Fiennes) served as a lieutenant colonel in the British Army and was captured and imprisoned by the IRA for six months earlier in life.
+Sir Gareth Mallory (Ralph Fiennes) served as a lieutenant colonel in the British Army and was captured and imprisoned by the IRA for six months earlier in life.
 During the events of the Skyfall Affair, he was chairman of the Security and Intelligence Committee.
-(The film does not make clear whether Mallory serves in is a member of parliament [MP] or a government employee within MI6.)
-After his retirement from the British Army, Mallory moved to MI6, and upon the death of M (Judi Dench), he replaced her in the position.
-After the Skyfall Affair, Bond reports to Mallory for the first time and calls him "M."
+(The film does not make clear whether Mallory is a member of parliament [MP] or a government employee within MI6.)
+After his retirement from the British Army, Mallory moved to MI6.
+Upon the death of M (Judi Dench), he replaced her in the position and earned the knighthood that goes with it.
+After the Skyfall Affair, Bond reports to Mallory (now known as Sir Gareth outside HMSS) for the first time and calls him "M."

-During a meeting between Mallory and Mawdsley early in the Skyfall Affair, he calls her Eleanor, perhaps her first name -- rather than "Barbara."
+During a meeting between Mallory (as he was then known) and early in the Skyfall Affair, he calls her Eleanor, perhaps her first name -- rather than "Barbara."